-Creating a payment form is the first step to selling your course through Learnybox.
-This guide walks you through the setup process.
+Creating an offer is the first step to selling your course through Learnybox.
+This guide walks you through the setup process to configure your payment form, products, and checkout experience.

-• In the Forms tab, click Create form
+In the Forms tab, click Create offer (to create a payment form), or

 Step 2: Set Up Initial Details

-• Payment Methods: Choose the payment method(s) you want to offer
+Payment Methods: Set the payment methods you want to offer

 Note: All these settings can be updated later if needed.